A WRITING RETREAT WITH LYZ LENZ

 The Rooms

 Guests will stay at The Inn at Camden Place, a boutique hotel set along the Megunticook River.
+Quiet and comfortable, it sits just off the main street, a peaceful retreat with the sound of the river just outside.

 You’ll be steps from bookstores, bakeries, and the harbor, with cozy rooms to return to after a full day of writing, walking, and connecting.